The Storm Riders

 The Storm Riders is a 1998 Hong Kong wuxia fantasy film based on the manhua series Fung Wan by artist Ma Wing-shing.
 Directed by Andrew Lau, it starred Ekin Cheng as Wind and Aaron Kwok as Cloud.
 The plot involves two children, Whispering Wind and Striding Cloud, who become powerful warriors under the evil Lord Conqueror's tutelage.
-The sequel to the film, titled The Storm Warriors and directed by the Pang brothers, was released in 2009.
+A sequel to the film, titled The Storm Warriors was directed by the Pang brothers and released in 2009.